-Sign Up for 2020 Remote Legislative Policy Committees
+Sign Up for 2021 Policy Committees

-During the third and final meeting in September, members will continue to discuss and make policy changes, and vote to approve policies.
+During the third and final meeting in September, members will continue to discuss and make policy changes, and vote to approve draft policies.

 Here are answers to some common questions for those considering participating in policy committees: